Focus on Short-Duration, U.S. Non-Investment Grade Credit

 Portfolio review

-The ICE BofA US High Yield Index returned 0.16% for the period.
-CCC rated bonds returned 2.45%, outperforming BB and B rated bonds, which returned –0.50% and 0.34%, respectively.
-Spreads narrowed to 292 basis points (bp) from 303 bp, the average bond price fell to 95.48, and the market’s yield rose to 7.65%.
-Industry performance was mixed for the period.
-Telecoms, transportation and media outperformed whereas healthcare, real estate as well as packaging and paper underperformed.
-Trailing 12-month default rates declined to 1.47% (par) and 1.02% (issues).
-The upgrade to downgrade ratio decreased to 0.9.
-New issuance saw 76 issues priced, raising $49.1 billion in proceeds.
-Mutual fund flows were estimated at $0.9 billion.
+The ICE BofA US High Yield Index returned 0.94% for the period.
+BB rated bonds returned 1.45%, outperforming B and CCC rated bonds, which returned 0.70% and –0.67%, respectively.
+Spreads widened to 355 basis points (bp) from 292 bp, the average bond price fell to 94.97, and the market’s yield rose to 7.88%.
+Industry performance was mostly higher for the period.
+Food producers, cable and capital goods outperformed whereas packaging and paper, autos and transportation underperformed.
+Trailing 12-month default rates finished the period at 1.20% (par) and 0.68% (issues).
+The upgrade to downgrade ratio increased to 1.1.
+New issuance saw 90 issues priced, raising $68.3 billion in proceeds.
+Mutual fund flows were estimated at $7.6 billion.

 Current strategy and outlook

-The U.S. HY market, yielding over 7%1 , is expected to deliver a coupon-like return in 2025 with upside possible.
+The U.S. HY market, yielding nearly 8%1, could deliver a coupon-like return in 2025.
 As a result, the asset class continues to offer equity-like returns but with less volatility.
 The market’s attractive total return potential is a function of its discount to face value and higher coupon, which also serves to cushion downside volatility.
 Credit fundamental factors are stable, near-term refinancing obligations remain low, and management teams continue to exercise balance sheet discipline.
-Increased merger and acquisition activity and deregulation could also have a positive market impact.
-In this environment, new issuance is expected to remain elevated, the default rate should stay below the historical average of 3–4%, and spreads can remain tight.
+In this environment, new issuance is expected to remain steady, and the default rate should stay below the historical average of 3–4%.

 Longer-duration issues are the most likely to be impacted by high and volatile rates, but the overall HY market should have a dampened response due to its larger coupon relative to other fixed income alternatives.
 As a result, U.S. HY bonds contribute from both a diversification and a relative-performance perspective, offering a very compelling yield opportunity.